Bilastend/reddit-mastodon-bot/README.md

     subreddit = "The name of your subreddit"

+    open_ai_key = "OpenAI API key" # Skip this line if you don't want to use AI

 You also need different libraries.
 In my case, Arch btw, install them like this:

     # pacman -S --needed enchant libvoikko aspell aspell-en